 The first responsibility of a group exercise instructor is to design and lead fitness classes.

-When it comes to the design of a fitness class, one-size certainly doesn’t fit all.
+Regarding the design of a fitness class, one-size certainly doesn’t fit all.

-Once the classes begin its all about motivation!
-A group exercise class is tough on the body and motivation levels flag easily, especially towards the end, so motivation is key.
+Once the classes begin, it’s all about motivation!
+A group exercise class is tough on the body, and motivation levels flag easily, especially towards the end, so motivation is key.

 But it goes beyond that.

-Make sure they do it right
+Make sure they do it right.

-It’s not just enough to run an exercise class, a group exercise instructor needs to keep their eyes on all the participants.
+It’s not just enough to run an exercise class.
+A group exercise instructor needs to keep their eyes on all the participants.

 Help individuals towards their fitness goals

 Each person attending a group exercise class will have unique fitness goals.
-And it the job of the group exercise instructor to help them reach these goals.
+And it is the job of the group exercise instructor to help them reach these goals.

 The Need for Certification